-Tatyana is lost in a romantic novel while her younger sister Olga wants to join in with the harvest festivities.
+Tatyana is lost in a romance novel while her younger sister Olga wants to join the harvest festivities.
 Larina tries to tell Tatyana that life isn’t like a novel, but Tatyana is a young dreamer and doesn’t pay much attention.

 Visitors have arrived.
 It is Lensky, Olga’s fiance, and his friend Onegin.
-They enter and quickly Tatyana reveals herself plainly attracted to Onegin.
+They enter, and quickly Tatyana reveals herself attracted to Onegin.
 Onegin for himself questions why Lensky would choose Olga over her sister.
-Lensky on the other hand just delights in Olga’s flirtations.
+Lensky, on the other hand, delights in Olga’s flirtations.

-Onegin takes a walk with Tatyana describing his boredom at the countryside (he’s a model of Russian dissatisfaction).
+Onegin takes a walk with Tatyana describing his boredom in the countryside (he’s a model of Russian dissatisfaction).
 Tatyana is unsure how to respond as they go inside for dinner.

 We’re in Tatyana’s bedroom.
 She pesters Filippyevna to tell her of her youthful loves and marriage.
 Tatyana states she is in love and asks to be left alone.

-Outside again Tatyana awaits Onegin.
-He arrives and plainly tells her his own feelings.
-He tells her, not altogether unfairly or unkindly, that he is no man for marriage and would simply be bored by it.
+Outside again, Tatyana awaits Onegin.
+He arrives and tells her his feelings.
+He tells her, not altogether unfairly or unkindly, that he is no man for marriage and would be bored by it.
 He is not worthy of such love and can only offer her friendship.
-More icily he suggests she not be so open in future lest other men take advantage.
+More icily, he suggests she not be so open in future lest other men take advantage.

 Unable to reply to this, the curtain falls on a distraught Tatyana.